GoogleChrome/web.dev/src/site/content/en/fast/priority-hints/index.md

 {% BrowserCompat 'api.HTMLImageElement.fetchPriority' %}

 As of this writing, Priority Hints are only available in Chromium-based browsers.
 Other browser engines or earlier versions of Chromium browsers will ignore the attribute and use their default prioritization heuristics.
-Until another browser implements Priority Hints, you may notice some references—[such as MDN](https://developer.mozilla.org/docs/Web/API/HTMLImageElement/fetchPriority)—mark this as [_Experimental_](https://developer.mozilla.org/docs/MDN/Writing_guidelines/Experimental_deprecated_obsolete#experimental), however Priority Hints are now standardized and included in the [HTML living standard](https://html.spec.whatwg.org/multipage/urls-and-fetching.html#fetch-priority-attributes).
+Until another browser implements Priority Hints, you may notice some references—[such as MDN](https://developer.mozilla.org/docs/Web/API/HTMLImageElement/fetchPriority)—mark this as [_Experimental_](https://developer.mozilla.org/docs/MDN/Writing_guidelines/Experimental_deprecated_obsolete#experimental), however Priority Hints are now standardized and included in the [HTML living standard](https://html.spec.whatwg.org/multipage/urls-and-fetching.html#fetch-priority-attributes) and [Fetch living standard](https://fetch.spec.whatwg.org/#request-priority).

 ## Conclusion